Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Introduction

 In this work, we propose a method to link the modelling of IA and PZ uncertainty for cosmic shear, via their mutual dependence on the luminosity of galaxies in the weak lensing source sample.
 We know that the ensemble redshift distribution in a magnitude-limited sample can be modelled as an integral over a selection function and a luminosity function (see \textit{e.g.} \citealt{van_Daalen_2018}).
-Equally, astrophysical systematic effects including IA, as well as galaxy bias have been shown to be galaxy-luminosity dependent \citep{Fortuna_2020}.
-As shown in \cite{van_Daalen_2018} for the case of galaxy clustering and luminosity-dependent galaxy bias, taking advantage of the link between luminosity-dependent astrophysical systematic effects and luminosity-based modelling of redshift distributions in magnitude limited surveys can provide a natural mechanism for extracting valuable, degeneracy-breaking information.
+Equally, astrophysical systematic effects including IA \citep{blazek2011testing, Chisari2015, Fortuna_2020, samuroff2023dark}, as well as galaxy bias have been shown to be galaxy-luminosity dependent.
+As shown in \citet{van_Daalen_2018} for the case of galaxy clustering and luminosity-dependent galaxy bias, taking advantage of the link between luminosity-dependent astrophysical systematic effects and luminosity-based modelling of redshift distributions in magnitude-limited surveys can provide a natural mechanism for extracting valuable, degeneracy-breaking information.

-In this work, we propose a novel modeling framework that establishes a physical connection between the intrinsic alignments and the redshift distribution of galaxies in a magnitude-limited survey.
-By adopting a shared luminosity function-based approach, we provide a model effective for addressing ensemble redshift distribution uncertainties and selection functions, and we devise a method for self-consistently constraining luminosity function parameters, which are typically fixed based on external datasets.
-This method facilitates the accurate modeling of selection functions crucial for estimating sample redshift distributions, for instance, in calibration with spatially overlapping spectroscopic data.
-Extending the work of \citealt{joachimi2011constraints} and \citealt{Krause_2015}, our approach uniquely applies the same luminosity function to simultaneously determine the intrinsic alignment amplitude and the redshift distribution for a magnitude-limited sample.
-This synergy enhances the physical consistency of our analysis, offering a more integrated and comprehensive understanding of survey observations.
+In this work, we propose a novel modelling framework that exploits the physical connection between the intrinsic alignments and the redshift distribution of galaxies in a magnitude-limited survey.
+Extending the work of \citet{joachimi2011constraints}, \citet{Krause_2015}, and \citet{van_Daalen_2018}, our approach uses a shared luminosity function to simultaneously model the intrinsic alignment amplitude and the redshift distribution for a magnitude-limited sample.
+By adopting a shared luminosity function, we provide a method for self-consistently constraining luminosity function parameters (which are typically fixed based on external datasets if included at all), while also introducing a framework for modelling generic selection functions (which often arise when estimating sample redshift distributions, e.g. in calibration with spatially overlapping spectroscopic data).
+Although in this initial proof-of-concept work we incorporate photometric redshift information only via the impact of the redshift distribution on the weak lensing two-point datavector, our method lays the groundwork for a more general unified framework to incorporate a single luminosity function within both modelling of astrophysical systematics and estimation of redshift distributions via spectral fitting and cross-correlation methods.